-Before we dive into the details, here’s an overview video that discusses all Nest Bedding mattresses, including, of course, the Alexander Signature Series.
+Before we dive into the nitty-gritty details, here’s an overview video of the newly updated Nest Bedding Alexander Signature Series mattress.

-I know we covered a lot in that video and didn’t solely focus on the Alexander Signature Series, so below is a full review with even more details.
+I know we couldn’t cover everything in the video above, so below is a full review with even more details.